Argyle-Software/kyber/readme.md

 Uses criterion for benchmarking.
 If you have GNUPlot installed it will generate statistical graphs in `./target/criterion/`.

+You will need to enable the `benchmarking` feature.

 See the [benchmarking readme](./benches/readme.md) for information on correct usage.

 ---